kanchen4552/kanchen4552.github.io/_pages/about.md

   - /about.html
 ---

 Kan Chen is a postdoctoral research fellow jointly mentored by [Prof. Xihong Lin](https://hsph.harvard.edu/research/lin-lab/) at the Biostatistics Department of Harvard T.H.
 Chan School of Public Health, and  [Prof. Zhonghua Liu](https://www.publichealth.columbia.edu/profile/zhonghua-liu-scd) at the Biostatistics Department of Columbia University.
 Prior to this, Kan recieved his PhD in Applied Mathematics and Computational Science from University of Pennsylvainia and dual MA in Statistics and Data Science from the Wharton School, jointly mentored by [Prof. Dylan Small](https://statistics.wharton.upenn.edu/profile/dsmall/) and [Prof. Qi Long](https://www.med.upenn.edu/apps/faculty/index.php/g275/p8939931).
-Kan's research spans causal inference, causal machine learning and AI, and collaborative scientific applications.
+Kan's research spans causal inference, causal machine learning and AI, and collaborative scientific applications across medicine, genomics, and policy.